polkadot-developers/substrate-developer-hub.github.io/docs/development/module/off-chain-workers.md

   type Event = Event;
   type Call = Call;

-  // To use signed transaction in your runtime type SubmitSignedTransaction = SubmitTransaction;
+  // To use signed transactions in your runtime type SubmitSignedTransaction = SubmitTransaction;

-  // To use unsigned transaction in your runtime type SubmitUnsignedTransaction = SubmitTransaction;
+  // To use unsigned transactions in your runtime type SubmitUnsignedTransaction = SubmitTransaction;
 }
 ```